 - A wide variety of external speakers from the sector deliver guest lectures on an annual basis.

-- Graduates are employed in a wide range of agencies providing social care services to clients with a variety of social care needs, including the HSE and TUSLA Child And Family Agencies.
+- Graduates are employed in a wide range of agencies providing social care services to clients with a variety of social care needs, including the HSE and the TUSLA Child and Family Agency.

-- Exit award - Higher Certificate in Applied Social Studies - Professional Social Care (NFQ Level 6) after Year 2.
+- Exit award – Higher Certificate in Arts in Applied Social Studies (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?

-Graduates may be eligible to progress to Year 4 of the BA (Honours) in Applied Social Studies - Professional Social Care (CW758).
+Graduates may be eligible to progress to Year 4 of the BA (Honours) in Professional Social Care Practice.